Diagnostic Radiology & Nuclear Medicine

 CAIR LogoCenter for Advanced Imaging Research (CAIR)

-Research faculty form the core of the Center for Advanced Imaging Research (CAIR) that was established in 2018 and is home to the laboratories of over a dozen principal investigators and houses human and small animal scanners dedicated to research pursuits.
-Other equipment includes high intensity focused ultrasound and small animal MR-guided focused ultrasound and a SPINlab hyperpolarizer.
+Research faculty form the core of the Center for Advanced Imaging Research (CAIR), which was established in 2018.
+CAIR is home to the laboratories of more than a dozen principal investigators and houses human and small animal scanners dedicated to research pursuits.
+Other equipment includes high-intensity focused ultrasound, small animal MR-guided focused ultrasound, and a SPINlab hyperpolarizer.

 Davidge HallUniversity of Maryland Medical Intelligent Imaging (UM2ii) Center

-The team at the University of Maryland Medical Intelligent Imaging (UM2ii) Center develops & applies AI tools in medicine/medical imaging to improve health care.
+The team at the University of Maryland Medical Intelligent Imaging (UM2ii) Center develops and applies AI tools in medicine/medical imaging to improve healthcare.

 The department offers research support to other departments and specialties through the Center for Translational Research in Imaging (CTRIM), staffed by faculty knowledgeable in assisting in study design as well as image processing and analysis.
 CTRIM’s state-of-the-art equipment includes: